A Teenager Develops Telekinesis in the First Trailer for I Am Not Okay With This

 Recent Comments

+- Booksnhorses on Pick Your Necromancy Family From Among the Houses of Gideon the Ninth 10 mins ago

+- cocciut on Rereading The Ruin of Kings: Chapters 87 and 88 54 mins ago

-- xomic on Reading the Wheel of Time: A Question of Sins in Robert Jordan’s The Shadow Rising (Part 20) 6 mins ago
+- bad_platypus on Reading the Wheel of Time: A Question of Sins in Robert Jordan’s The Shadow Rising (Part 20) 55 mins ago

+- paramitch on A Read of the Dark Tower: Constant Reader Tackles Wolves of the Calla, Todash, Chapter 4: “Palaver” 1 hour ago

+- Transceiver on Doctor Who Prepares Us For Major Revelations in “Spyfall, Part Two” 2 hours ago